 Build excitement with books and videos.
 Once your child starts to demonstrate these cues, then read books and watch videos about toilet training.

 Go portable.
-You've probably seen them at the parks and thought "I'll never tote a toilet!" but now you see how convenient a foldable commode is (more than begging a bodega owner for a bathroom key and crossing your fingers it was cleaned recently).
+You've probably seen them at the parks and thought, "I'll never tote a toilet!" but maybe now you see how convenient a foldable commode is (easier than begging a bodega owner for a bathroom key and crossing your fingers it was cleaned recently).
 A portable potty can reinforce toilet training while you're out and about.
 And don't forget to carry around a spare set of clothes in case of accidents.

-"If your child has a successful day, praise him for the accomplishment," says Dr. Levine.
+Reward potty-training success.
+"If your child has a successful day, praise him for the accomplishment," says Levine.
 Reward charts and even small bribes, such as a cookie or a small toy, are great positive reinforcements.
 Just don't punish accidents.
-"Positive reinforcement is more powerful," says Dr. Levine.
+"Positive reinforcement is more powerful," says Levine.
 What if you're seeing a lot of accidents?
 Most likely your child isn't ready.
 "Put away the underwear and try again when your child shows interest," she says.